legoman27/Printed_SideSkirt/README.md

 Current design assumes a total thickness of side panel + foam tape = 3mm

-This mod could also be mounted on the rear of a printer, but this prevents access to the A/B belts at the rear of the gantry as well as moving the power inlet to the side of the machine, which may or may not be preferable
+This mod could also be mounted on the rear of a trident, but this prevents access to the A/B belts at the rear of the gantry as well as moving the power inlet to the side of the machine, which may or may not be preferable

 Uses a completely stock Voron Spec Trident frame.
 Verticals are all the same length for 250 / 300 / 350, so the front and rear pieces will be the same for all sizes.
 LDO frames are taller, and will require modification --TODO!.

-Total width of the side skirts is 88mm.
+Total width of the side skirts is 90mm.

 Total height of the lower skirts is 36mm.
-For smaller builds, It may be beneficial to use the standard full size Lower Skirts for more space for electronics.
+For smaller builds, it may be beneficial to use the standard full size Lower Skirts for more space for electronics, or if you want to retain the standard mini12864 screen. extended ribbon cables should be used in this case.
+The alternate lower skirts are optional, and were only created because I wanted to reduce the total z height of the printer slightly to fit in my workbench.

+I originally created this for a trident with a 215mm^2 build area, so there is a narrower fan mount available if anyone else builds one for some reason.
+All other sidepack pieces int his case are the same as a 250mm^2 build.

 <p align="center">
   <img src="Images/overview.png" width="800">